alonkipnis/sparse_feature_selection/README.md

 - CentroidSimilarity
 - CentroidSimilarityFeatureSelection

-In the training phase, we evalaute the per-coordinate mean and standard deviaion of each class.
+In the training phase, we evaluate the per-coordinate mean and standard deviation of each class.
-CentroidSimilarityFeatureSelection also identifies coordiantes distinguishing the classes and masks the non distinguishing ones.
-This identification is done using one of the methods 'one_vs_many' or 'diversity_pursuit'.
+CentroidSimilarityFeatureSelection also identifies coordinates distinguishing the classes and masks the non-distinguishing ones.
+This identification is done using one of the methods 'one_vs_all' or 'diversity_pursuit'.

 ## Example:
 ```
-from CentroidSimilarity import CentroidSimilarityFeatureSelection, CentroidSimilarity
+from centroid_similarity import CentroidSimilarityFeatureSelection, CentroidSimilarity

 c = 2
 n = 100